gravitational/teleport/docs/4.0/aws_oss_guide.md

 ## Using Teleport with EKS
 We are working on a step by step guide for working with EKS.
 This [blog post](https://gravitational.com/blog/teleport-aws-eks/) is a good place to start.

-### Upgrading
+## Upgrading

 To upgrade to a newer version of Teleport:

-- Back up /etc/teleport.yaml and the contents of /var/lib/teleport
+- Back up `/etc/teleport.yaml` and the contents of `/var/lib/teleport`
 - Launch a new instance with the correct AMI for a newer version of Teleport
-- Copy /etc/teleport.yaml and /var/lib/teleport to the new instance, overwriting anything that already exists
+- Copy `/etc/teleport.yaml` and `/var/lib/teleport` to the new instance, overwriting anything that already exists
-- Either restart the instance, or log in via SSH and run "sudo systemctl restart teleport.service"
+- Either restart the instance, or log in via SSH and run `sudo systemctl restart teleport.service`

 # Running Teleport Enterprise on AWS
 Most of this guide has been designed for OSS Teleport.
-Most does apply to Teleport Enterprise with a few extra notes around adding a license and getting the correct binary.
+Most of this guide applies to Teleport Enterprise with a few extra notes around adding a license and getting the correct binary.
 If you would like help setting up Teleport Enterprise on AWS.
 Please mail us at info@gravitational.com